 Solar is a growing form of energy and is considered the cleanest and most abundant renewable energy source available1 in the world.
-I decided to analyze a solar applications dataset from the state of California to understand which companies stand to benefit from the secular rise of solar power production in the US.
+I decided to analyze a solar applications dataset from the state of California.
+The purpose is to understand which companies stand to benefit from the secular rise of solar power production in the US.

 Why this dataset?

-Then I focused on analyzing how much solar photovoltaic (PV) modules (e.g. solar power) are associated with each application and grouped this by Utility, Third-Party Installer, and Segment (e.g. Residential, Commercial, Industrial, etc).
+Then I focused on analyzing how much solar photovoltaic (PV) modules (e.g. solar power) are associated with each application.
+I grouped this by Utility, Third-Party Installer, and Segment (e.g. Residential, Commercial, Industrial, etc).

 There are several companies that can be tied to the solar applications on a megawatt (MWs) basis.
 Understanding the rate of change of solar applications in MWs could provide some insight to their operations in CA. Below are the companies: